thunderain-project/thunderain/README.md

 ---

 The Thunderain example provides two RTAP applications (*clickstream* and *weblog*), as defined in `conf/properties.xml`.
+They have been tested at our internal Spark/Shark deployment (which are available at https://github.com/thunderain-project/spark and https://github.com/thunderain-project/shark).
 To run the applications, one need to

  * Build the project by `sbt/sbt package`
  * Configure related properties (e.g., log4j, Spark fairScheduler, etc.) in the `conf/` directory